South Asias Biggest Orphanage Operates In Mirpur, Accommodates 400 Children - UrduPoint

 South Asia's Biggest Orphanage Operates In Mirpur, Accommodates 400 Children

-"Provision of quality accommodation, education, food and clothes to the orphans across the board without hurting their ego and self-respect is the hallmark of our center," Chairman Kashmir Orphan Relief Trust (KORT) Chaudhry Akhtar told APP media team during its visit to Mirpur following a 5.8 magnitude earthquake that hit the district and adjoining localities on Tuesday.
+"Provision of quality accommodation, education, food and clothes to the orphans across the board without hurting their ego and self-respect is the hallmark of our center," Chairman Kashmir Orphan Relief Trust (KORT) Chaudhry Akhtar told APP.

 The KORT was established after the October-2005's devastating quake, enrolling about 40 boys and girls affected by the tragedy, which claimed lives of their parents and guardians.

-"It is the prime responsibility of affluent members of the society to helping widows, orphans and destitute, providing them equal opportunities so that they could become useful members of the society," he added.
+"It is the prime responsibility of affluent members of the society to helping widows, orphans and destitute, providing those equal opportunities so that they could become useful members of the society," he added.

 The chairman said islam stressed on protecting the rights of orphans including safeguarding of their wealth and property, binding the society members religious and social obligations.